VerdictAI

 Frequently asked

-Are Tamiya kits really worth the price premium?
+Are Tamiya plastic model kits worth the higher price?

 What scale should a beginner start with?